Parkin & Jackson - History

 George Jackson was an apprentice with Parkin from 1919 marrying Doris in 1933.
 After World War II he moved the memorial masonry business to Kendal.
 In 1950 he joined forces with Parkin to become Parkin and Jackson Ltd.

 George Jackson's son and grandson, Martin and Richard Jackson respectively, both direct descendants of Robert Parkin, ran the company until Martin hung up his hammer and chisel for the final time.
-The company is now run by Kevin Bateman.

 In the early years everything was crafted using a hammer and chisel, today the hammer and chisel are still used alongside more modern equipment such as grinders to produce the design required.